ClairDeCoder/JellyFresh/README.md

 2. **Use JellyFresh at your own risk.**
    - While this tool is designed to simplify your media management, it performs **deletions** as part of its operations.
-   - Double-check your folder configurations before enabling running scans and enabling automation.
+   - Double-check your folder configurations before running scans and enabling automation.

 ---

 ## Features

 - Scan your media libraries and find newly released media for spotlighting in Jellyfin.
-- Automates media library updates for displaying new releases.
+- Automates spotlight library updates for displaying new releases.
 - Customizable scheduling (daily, weekly, or monthly).
-- Supports multiple media libraries and folders.
+- Supports multiple spotlight libraries and folders.
 - Lightweight and easy to deploy.

 ---